Chemical Peels Conveniently located to serve Dallas, Fort Worth and Collin & Denton County

 Are there other contraindications to Chemical Peels?

-Common contraindications for chemical peels include (but are not limited to) pregnancy, breast feeding, sunburn, irritated or broken skin, herpes virus, recent laser hair removal, photosensitizing medications such as Accutane use within the past 6 months, and use of retinols or at home acid products within the past 48-72 hours.
+Common contraindications for chemical peels include (but are not limited to) pregnancy, breastfeeding, sunburn, irritated or broken skin, herpes virus, recent laser hair removal, photosensitizing medications such as Accutane use within the past 6 months, and use of retinol or at home acid products within the past 48-72 hours.